cchammout/portfolio/README.md

 # You can call me Cece

 ### About me
-I am a dental hygienist and administrative lead pursuing a Data Analytics degree.
+I am an Office Manager and active contributor to the Quality Control and Human Resources departments of a B2C E-commerce company while pursuing a Data Analytics degree.
 I’ve earned multiple certifications thus far and valuable hands-on practice with a variety of different analytical tools and programming languages via projects in my portfolio.
-I am seeking to leverage my unique healthcare background and skills toward a new career path.
+I am seeking to leverage my unique  background and skills toward a new career path.

 ### Certifications
 •	CIW Data Analyst Certification
 •	CompTIA Project+
+•	AWS – Certified Cloud Practitioner

 ### Languages & Programs
 •	Python